apache/datasketches-website/docs/AccuracyPlots.md

 This sketch was also configured with a size of 4K entries, otherwise the defaults.
 The wavy and smooth curves have the same interpretation as the wavy and straight segment lines for the QuickSelect Sketch above.
-However, the short-dashed reference lines are computed at plus and minus <i>1/sqrt(2k)</i>, which means the Alpha Sketch is about 30% more accurate than the QuickSelect Sketch for the same value of <i>k</i>.
+However, the short-dashed reference lines are computed at plus and minus <i>1/sqrt(2k)</i>, which means the Alpha Sketch is about 30% more accurate than the QuickSelect Sketch with rebuild for the same value of <i>k</i>.